How Does Alcohol Affects The Brain?, It is very Bad

 The cerebellum accounts for roughly 10 percent of the brain’s weight but comprises almost half of the neurons.

-Tiny but mighty, the cerebellum coordinates voluntary movement, balance, eye motion, and incorporated into the circuitry for cognition and emotion.
+Tiny but mighty, the cerebellum coordinates voluntary movement, balance, and eye motion and is incorporated into the circuitry for cognition and emotion.
 Alcohol abuse contributes to atrophy within the white matter of the cerebellum.

 Amygdala